shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Undead minions are immune to psychic damage.
 However, any psychic damage they would take instead gets transferred to you.

+### Undead Immunity

+You learn how to cast spells without harming your undead minions.
+You gain the following bond affinity option:

+• Undead Safety: 1 MP.
+This spell has no effect on your undead minions.

+### Level 6 Subclass Features

 ### Undead Enchanting

 You can cast spells on all your undead minions at once.
 You gain the following bond affinity option:

 -   Undead: 1 MP.
 If this spell targets one or more of your undead minions, it also targets all your undead minions within your Cast Range.

-### Undead Immunity

-You learn how to cast spells without harming your undead minions.
-You gain the following bond affinity option:

--   Undead Safety: 1 MP.
-This spell has no effect on your undead minions.

 ### Undead Fortitude